abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_core/py_basic_ops/py_basic_ops.rst

 Image ROI
 ===========

 Sometimes, you will have to play with certain region of images.
-For eg, eye detection in images, first face detection is done all over the image and when face is obtained, we select the face region alone and search for eyes inside it instead of searching whole image.
-It improves accuracy (because eyes are always on faces :D ) and performance (we search for a small area)
+For eye detection in images, first face detection is done all over the image and when face is obtained, we select the face region alone and search for eyes inside it instead of searching whole image.
+It improves accuracy (because eyes are always on faces :D ) and performance (because we search for a small area)

 ROI is again obtained using Numpy indexing.
 Here I am selecting the ball and copying it to another region in the image:
 ::